feedzai/feedzai-openml/CONTRIBUTING.md

 The maven versions of these modules are controlled not by what's written in the POM but by the git history - see [jgitver's page](https://github.com/jgitver/jgitver) for more info.
-As such, when annotated tags are pushed on the repo the deploy target will be built automatically by Travis and the jars signed and pushed to Sonatype.
+As such, when annotated tags are pushed on the repo the deploy target will be built automatically by Travis and the jars signed and pushed to Sonatype (see [the section on what this entails](#notes-on-sonatype-deployments)).

 ## Deploying from a local machine
 Since jgitver relies on git history, when deploying version MM.mm.PP to Maven Central from a local computer you must